RWS/studio-api-docs/apiconcepts/verification/create_a_new_project.md

 Create the Project
 -----
 Before you start developing plug-ins for <Var:ProductName>, you should make sure that the SDK is installed on your development computer.
-The SDK installer will add new templates to your Microsoft Visual Studio environment, as illustrated in the screenshot below.
+The SDK installer will add new templates to your <var:VisualStudioEdition> environment, as illustrated in the screenshot below.
 For the type of plug-in discussed in this chapter, we require the **<Var:ProductName> (2021)** project template.

 <img style="display:block; " src="images/PlugInTemplate.jpg"/>